gsavr/Gatsby-Contentful-Cloud/README.md

 # Gatsby-Contentful-Cloud

-Project built with React.js, Gatsby, and Contentful
+Project built with React.js, Gatsby, and Contentful - Hosted on Gatsby Cloud

 - Built to showcase an image editing product with features pages for both image and video editing as well as show pricing for subscription tiers